 In response to calls to avoid group meetings, parish face to face meetings will be cancelled.
 Meetings now take place on-line using ZOOM.
 The meeting password can be requested from firstname.lastname@example.org 01634 566256 by 5pm on the day of the meeting.

 The council is pleased to see the establishment of informal community support and welcome the assistance of wHOO CARES.
 The parish council have limited financial and people resources, but will help out where we can (see contact details).
 Much of the support will come from Medway Council, the Government and the National Health Service - help where you can.

 The Parish of Allhallows lies on the northern edge of the Hoo Peninsula in Kent, a focal point over-looking the River Thames estuary.
 Allhallows-on-Sea is a rural parish that is divided from the Isle of Grain by the Yantlet Creek.
 The parish is a community of 1,676 residents as recorded on the 2011 Census (1,333 on Medway Council's electoral roll, May'08) and covers 930.42 Hectares.
 It is a parish within the Peninsula Ward of Medway Council, a unitary local authority within the county of Kent.

 Allhallows Life magazine, produced by the parish council until Summer 2014, was delivered to all homes in the village: see the magazine archive as held by the Wayback Machine.
-A re-launch is planned in February 2019.
+There was a re-launch in planned in February 2019.